uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 = 26 20151102 =
 * Fix: Try to get post sticky status via _POST variables and via function, in case one is broadcasting via API and the POST sticky status isn't available.
 * New: Time savings tab.
 Keep track of how much time and money you've saved by using Broadcast.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/thumbnail-sizes-broadcast-plugin/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/thumbnail-sizes/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/bbpress-broadcast-plugin/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/bbpress/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
 * Premium pack has been split up.
-Each plugin pack can be purchased individually (and cheaper, of course).
+Each add-on pack can be purchased individually (and cheaper, of course).

 = 25 20151024 =
 * Blog Groups: This is the last time this obsolete plugin will be released.
 If you wish to use it in the future, copy it to another plugin directory and activate it from there.
-The replacement is the Blog Groups 2 plugin in the plugin pack.
+The replacement is the Blog Groups 2 plugin in the add-on pack.
 * Fix: Prevent duplicates when referring to parent posts on the child blog.
 See https://wordpress.org/support/topic/acf-clone-post-issue?replies=3
 * Fix: Attachments in child posts were getting the wrong guid.
 See 2 year old bug https://core.trac.wordpress.org/ticket/25650 that is still open.
 * Code: custom_fields()->child_fields() now method chain.
 * Code: get_post_types action has two new conveience methods: add_type and add_types.
-* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/sync-taxonomies-broadcast-plugin/">Sync Taxonomies</a> now allows for recording taxonomy changes and then replaying them on other blogs, simplifying mass-editing of terms.
+* New Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/sync-taxonomies/">Sync Taxonomies</a> now allows for recording taxonomy changes and then replaying them on other blogs, simplifying mass-editing of terms.

 = 24 20151009 =
 * New: Allow children to be unlinked / trashed / deleted from the meta box.
-* New Plugin Pack Plugin: FooGallery - Adds support for <a href="https://wordpress.org/plugins/foogallery/">FooPlugins&#8217; FooGallery</a> plugin.
+* New Add-on pack plugin: FooGallery - Adds support for <a href="https://wordpress.org/plugins/foogallery/">FooPlugins&#8217; FooGallery</a> plugin.
-* New Plugin Pack Plugin: Geodirectory - Adds support for <a href="https://wordpress.org/plugins/geodirectory/">Geodirectory</a> places.
+* New Add-on pack plugin: Geodirectory - Adds support for <a href="https://wordpress.org/plugins/geodirectory/">Geodirectory</a> places.
 * Code: broadcasting_data fatal error - now checks to see it custom_fields is an object before cloning it.

 = 23.5 20150921 =
 * New: Attachment (image) descriptions are now copied to children.
 * New: CDN support.
 Preliminarily tested with Amazon S3.
 If you have other CDNs, please test and e-mail.
-* New Plugin Pack Plugin: GEO my WordPress - Adds support for Eyal Fitoussi's <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.
+* New Add-on pack plugin: GEO my WordPress - Adds support for Eyal Fitoussi's <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.
 * Version bump for WP 4.3.1

 = 23.4 20150901 =